usdot-jpo-ode/asn1_codec/docs/installation.md

 $ vi .env
 ```

+For more information on the environment variables, see the 'Environment Variables' section in the [configuration.md](configuration.md) file.

 ### 3. Spin up Kafka & the ACM in Docker
 To spin up the ACM and Kafka in Docker, use the following commands: